-There has been chatter of Personal Branding and promoting yourself online as something that is only for high profile positions, or for jobs and careers that are marketing, PR or media related.
-In the mainstream, honestly, I think this is true.
+Recently, I’ve heard chatter that promoting yourself online and building your personal brand is something only for high profile positions.
+Or, it’s for jobs and careers that are in marketing, PR or media relations.
+Honestly, I think this is true in mainstream.

 - CEO’s – Tony Hirsch, Richard Branson

 - Marketers – Brian Solis, Seth Godin

 When is the last time you heard of a construction worker getting a job due to branding himself?
 What about someone who is homeless?
 A server or waitress?

 Personal branding examples that can have the most impact on career transitions and creating a lifestyle than a lateral move in the corporate world.
 The working class, entry level and blue color workers have the skills, experience and drive that can get them out of paycheck to paycheck by promoting these qualities through new media outlets.